 It is possible to pay employees in Lithuania either once or twice a month.

 The national minimum wage in Lithuania currently (February 2023) stands at EUR 840 per month.

 Employees who are unable to work because of sickness or injury are entitled to sick pay.
 The employer is obligated to cover sick pay during the first two days of sick leave at a rate of at least 62.06% of the employee’s normal salary.

 From the third day onwards, sick pay is provided by the Social Insurance Fund.
 Sick leave is limited to 120 consecutive days – or a total of 140 days within one calendar year.
 After this period, employers may terminate the employment.

 Although there are no legal provisions for a 13th salary, it is quite common for employers to offer performance-based bonuses.

-Employees and employers in Lithuania are subject to the following tax and social security contribution rates (as of 2021):
+Employees and employers in Lithuania are subject to the following tax and social security contribution rates (last review February 2023):

 0% – 15% corporate tax rate